Data extracted in September 2021

 Source data for tables and graphs

-Data sources for statistics on crime and criminal justice systems include police and other law enforcement agencies, public prosecutors, law courts, prisons, relevant ministries, and statistical offices.
-These national authorities gather official figures, which are sent to Eurostat once a year, together with the United Nations Survey on Crime Trends and Operations of Criminal Justice Systems, by the United Nations Office on Drugs and Crime.
+Data sources include police and other law enforcement agencies, public prosecutors, law courts, prisons, relevant ministries, and statistical offices.
+The national authorities are responsible for official figures that are sent to Eurostat and to the United Nations (UN Survey on Crime Trends and Operations of Criminal Justice Systems).

-To give the correct EU total, figures for all the countries are needed and missing data is one of the major quality issues for crime statistics at European level.
-For some crimes, so much data is missing that an EU total is not presented here.
-For some of the crimes that are presented, the EU total was adjusted due to sporadically missing figures.
-For instance if a 2017 figure was missing, the figure for 2016 was used from same country for the same crime.
-In some cases, a missing figure is replaced by an average of the year before and after.
-Another method to deal with missing data is to compare three-year averages for separate periods (for instance 2010-2012 and 2015-2017).
-The database tables contain the figures as reported (no adjustment).
+This article presents results based on official figures for police-recorded offences (criminal acts) from 2008 onwards.
+Eurostat updates the web database when countries send new figures, which may differ from figures presented in previous web articles.
+A major problem for crime statistics at European level is missing figures.
+Several of the EU totals in this article were adjusted due to this.
+For instance if a 2019 figure was missing, the figure for 2018 was used from same country for the same crime.
+In some cases, an average of the year before and after is used.
+Another method to deal with missing data is to compare three-year averages.
+For some crimes, simply too much data are missing for an EU total to be presented.
+The web database contains figures as reported (no adjustment).

 Additional data on intentional homicide, rape, and sexual assault:

 Crime statistics are used by EU institutions, national authorities, media, politicians, organisations, and the general public.
 Each state establishes its criminal laws, define crimes, legal proceedings and justice reactions, as well as specifications for official crime statistics (except for crimes that are covered by international or EU law).
 Typically, crime statistics is less comparable between states than internationally specified statistics.